 The content of an affidavit should be your personal knowledge of the situation.
 In some circumstances, personal knowledge can include personal opinion rather than fact, however, it must be stated that this is simply opinion and not fact.
 As the document is accompanied by a legally binding oath, it is imperative to ensure that the facts are clearly and accurately represented.
 If you are unsure what the content of the statement should be Ask a lawyer.

 What are examples of circumstances where an affidavit can be used?

 An affidavit can be requested in any dispute before a court such as divorce proceedings, property disputes and debt cases.
 In some circumstances, the use of an affidavit is mandatory and set out in legislation.
 Examples of mandatory affidavits include applications for search orders or freezing orders.

 In most cases, there is a requirement that an affidavit must be signed in the presence of solicitor or in front of a notary public or judicial officer.

 What happens if you knowingly make a false affidavit?

 Falsely swearing an affidavit is punishable under the Perjury Act.
 If you knowingly make a false statement included in an affidavit, you may be found to have committed contempt of court.
 It is punishable by fine or imprisonment or both.

 - a statutory declaration or witness statement has been requested as, in that case, an affidavit should not be used

-This affidavit is governed by the law of England and Wales.
+This affidavit is governed by the law of England, Wales or Scotland.